Alpha Beta Partners - SRI, Ethical & Sustainable Portfolios

 Health & wellbeing policies or theme

-Find funds with policies or themes that set out their approach to health and wellbeing issues.
-Funds of this kind typically aim to invest in companies with high standards - or encourage high standards.
-Themed funds are likely to have more of an emphasis on this area.
-Strategies vary.
-See fund information for further detail.
+Has policies or themes that set out their approach to health and wellbeing issues, typically aims to invest in companies with high standards - or encourage high standards.
 Ethical Values Led Exclusions

 Ethical policies

-Find funds that have policies that set out their position on ethical or 'personal values' based issues.
+Has policies that set out their position on ethical or 'personal values' based issues.
 Strategies vary.
-See fund information for further detail.

-Tobacco and related product manufacturers excluded
+Tobacco & related product manufacturers excluded

 Companies are excluded if they are involved in any aspect of the production chain for tobacco products, including cigarettes, vaping, e-cigarettes, chewing tobacco and cigars.